baladev07/notify-reminder/README.md

     "scheduled_time": "2023-04-20T12:00:00Z"
 }
 ```
-to: The email address of the recipient.
+- `remindTo`: The email address of the recipient.
-subject: The subject of the email.
+- `reminderSubject`: The subject of the email.
-body: The body of the email.
+- `reminderBody`: The body of the email.
-scheduled_time: The time at which the email should be sent.
+- `scheduled_time`: The time at which the email should be sent.
 The format of the time should be in ISO 8601 format.
 The response will contain the ID of the scheduled email.

 ```json